Transparency & Reports

 The 10 Principles of the Lead Action Plan

 NYCHA has developed an initial Lead Action Plan to document steps that have been taken and will continue to be taken to comply with obligations of the Agreement.
-As part of the implementation of the Lead Action Plan, NYCHA will ensure the following 10 principles are acknowledged, adopted and reinforced by all NYCHA supervisor in order to adhere to legal requirements related to lead-based paint.
+As part of the implementation of the Lead Action Plan, NYCHA will ensure the following 10 principles are acknowledged, adopted and reinforced by all NYCHA supervisors in order to adhere to legal requirements related to lead-based paint.

 Semi-Annual Micropurchase Reports